-Welcome to the Department of Humanities and your enrolment as a learner studying in a Tertiary Teaching and Learning programme.
+Welcome to the Department of Humanities and your enrolment as a learner studying for the CELTA qualification.
 We look forward to working with you to help you reach your goals and assist you to gain higher qualifications.

 This student programme document is your essential guide for your study, so please read it carefully and keep it handy for future reference.